Appendix C: UNCSA Student Conduct Process for Alleged Major Infractions of the Student Code of Conduct

 Concurrent Notification:

-Concurrent with the final administrative decision notification to the respondent, The Vice Provost and Dean of Students will notify the complainant student in writing, summarizing the Board’s findings of fact, Board rationale, and the conclusion that the respondent violated the Title IX, and outcome(s) if applicable.
+Concurrent with the final administrative decision notification to the respondent, The Vice Provost of Student Affairs will notify the complainant student in writing, summarizing the Board’s findings of fact, Board rationale, and the conclusion that the respondent violated the Title IX, and outcome(s) if applicable.
 The resolution letter will also specify appeal rights and procedures, when appropriate.
 The complainant will be notified of any change of the result before it becomes final and the result when it becomes final (i.e. after the conclusion of the appeals process).

 Appeals Process: